-Winter – free your vision.
+Winter photogrpahy – free your vision.

 Not grey, great!

 Like any other time of the year sunset and sundown are times of the day when the most amazing colours are revealed.
 The magic of the golden hour pinks and golds is just as exciting in the winter as it is in the summer – and you don’t have to be out so early or so late with shorter days.
-What is not so obvious to the inexperienced Winter photographer is the mellowness of the colours.
+What is not so obvious to the inexperienced, Winter photography is the power of the winter colours.
 There is amazing colour, strong colour.
 However, especially in snowy environments, the golds, pinks and blues are mellowed into a softness that you don’t see at other times of the year.
 The wonderful pink tones in the image above show the point beautifully.

 In Winter, texture wins the day